Skip to content

 How to Turn On Separate Processes Using File Explorer Settings

-You can make each File Explorer window run separately by changing a setting right in File Explorer itself, which helps prevent one frozen window from affecting others.
+You can make each File Explorer window run in its own process by changing a setting right inside File Explorer.
+This step stops one frozen window from making all your File Explorer tabs stop working, improving your computer’s stability.

 1. Open File Explorer.
 You can do this by clicking the folder icon on your taskbar or pressing Windows + E on your keyboard.